The Golden Ratio Proximal ADMM with Norm Independent Step-Sizes for Separable Convex Optimization: Numerical results

-which is a classical quadratic-penalty relaxation of the equality constraints; see, e.g., \cite{PeyreCuturi2019} for quadratic penalties in constrained convex optimization and for linear OT constraints.
-Let \(x\in\mathbb{R}^{n_sn_t}\) denote the \emph{row–major} vectorization of \(X\):
+which is a classical quadratic-penalty relaxation of the equality constraints; see, e.g., \cite{PeyreCuturi2019} for quadratic penalties in constrained convex optimisation and for linear OT constraints.
+This model penalises deviations from the marginal constraints and is particularly convenient for this type of separable convex optimisation problem.
+We take uniform grids $(s_i)_{i=1}^{n_s}\subset[0,1]$ and $(t_j)_{j=1}^{n_t}\subset[0,1]$, with